thoughtbot/pacecar/README.md

       include Pacecar::State
     end

-Pacecar supports mysql, postgres and sqlite database drivers.
+Pacecar supports mysql, postgres and sqlite database drivers, and is compatible with Rails 3.0.x and 3.1.x versions.

 Installation
 ------------